Happening-Community/requests-and-offers/documentation/specifications.md

 - **OrganizationAdministrators**: A link from the organization's to a profile.
 It is an index of all the administrators of the organization.
 - **OrganizationMembers**: A link from the organization's to a profile.
 It is an index of all the members of the organization.
 - **OrganizationProjects**: A link from the organization's to a project.
 It is an index of all the projects under the organization.
+- **OrganizationCategories**: A link from the organization's to a category.
+It is an index of all the categories under the organization.
+- **OrganizationRequests**: A link from the organization's to a request.
+It is an index of all the requests made by the organization.
+- **OrganizationOffers**: A link from the organization's to an offer.
+It is an index of all the offers made to the organization.

 ### 4.4 Requests and Offers